allala0/captcha-harvester/README.md

 ## Installation

-- Download and install Python 3 from <a href="https://www.python.org/downloads/" target="_blank">link</a>.
+- Download and install Python 3 from <a href="https://www.python.org/downloads/">link</a>.
 - Install all packages from requirements.txt.
-In terminal type: `pip install -r requirements.txt`
+In terminal type: `pip install -r requirements.txt` ( You need to be in same directory as requirements.txt or provide full path to requirements.txt. )
-- Install Google Chrome from <a href="https://www.google.com/chrome/" target="_blank">link</a>.
+- Install Google Chrome from <a href="https://www.google.com/chrome/">link</a>.

 ## How to use

 - Example code

     - In example.py is shown an example of a simple way to use harvester.
     - In example_bot.py is shown an example of connecting harvester with bot and sending solved captchas to it.

     To run example code just run example.py or example_bot.py with python.